-Registered network users are entitled within day to submit nominations on an interruptible basis at any time.
-This entitlement shall not restrict the allocation of firm capacity by transmission system operators.
+The network code(s) shall entitle registered network users to submit nominations on an interruptible basis at any time within day.
+This entitlement shall not restrict the allocation of firm capacity by Transmission System Operators.

 2.3 Breakdown and offer of capacity services